fernando-romulo-silva/useful-commands/README.md

 Some useful terminal programs that help the author in his work life.

 # About
-This is a set of Linux useful terminal programs that help the author in his work life.
+This is a set of Linux useful terminal commands that help the author in his work life.
 It's not an executable project, just a place to reminder "how to do".

 I separate it into folders:

-## dockers-and-cia
+## virtualization

-Basics docker, docker-compose, kubernets, and minikube terminal commands help deal with dockers; I prefer to use the [docstation](https://github.com/DockStation/dockstation), but if I can't, It may help.
+Some docker, docker-compose, kubernets, and minikube terminal commands, with short description.

 ## internet

-Some useful terminal commands helping to deal with the internet.
+Some useful terminal commands helping to deal with the internet stuff.

 ## multimida

-Ripping, extract audio, converting videos, and audios, etc. A lot of stuff for multimedia things.
+Ripping, extract audio, converting videos, and audios, etc.
+A lot of stuff for multimedia things.
 Thanks [ffmpeg](https://github.com/FFmpeg/FFmpeg)!

 ## utils

 Commands that help me on servers, like tail logs, start wildfly servers, process id, etc.

+## cloud

+The most common cloud commands I used.

+## security

+Basic instrunction